mytony/TTNews/README.md

 **_Demo Highlights_**
 (in timeline order)
-1. Chooses different category from the top
+1. Chooses different categories from the top
 2. Views each news
-3. Changes category filters in Settings tab and the change is effective immediately when switching back to News tab.
+3. Changes category filters in the Settings tab and the change is effective immediately when switching back to the News tab.
 4. Dark mode
-5. Scroll down and more news are loaded.
+5. Scroll down and more news is loaded.

 **_Code Highlights_**
 * Fetches from endpoint